-Progent's Ransomware Negotiation Consulting in Dallas
+Overview of Progent's Ransomware Negotiation Services in Dallas

-Support available from Progent's ransomware settlement experts include:
+Services available from Progent's ransomware settlement experts include:

-- identifying and contacting the hacker
+- identifying and contacting the hacker persona

 - Assessing the recovery risk

-- Verifying the hacker's decryption capabilities
+- Verifying the TA's decryption tool

-- Creating a clean recovery environment
+- Building a clean recovery environment

 - Mapping and connecting datastores to reflect exactly their pre-encryption condition

 Beyond demanding payment for a decryption tool, modern strains of crypto-ransomware such as Ryuk, Sodinokibi, Netwalker, and Nephilim commonly attempt to exfiltrate files.
 Hackers are then able to require an extra payment in exchange for not posting this data on the dark web.
 Sadly, there exists no way to guarantee that exfiltrated data have been totally deleted by the hacker.
 Actually, in many cases the threat actor has little control over where the information ends up.
 Paying an exfiltration ransom does not free you from the necessity of seeking the advice of privacy lawyers, conducting an investigation into which data were compromised, and carrying out the required notifications to affected entities.
 In almost all cases, paying an exfiltration ransom is a waste.